GiacomoGitHub/project-etch-a-sketch/README.md

             + creates the variable pixel that creates in the document a new div
             + styles it and gives it the class .pixel
             + runs document.getElementById("container").appendChild(div) each time to append this new div to #container;
+        + Added still a function with name "createGrid" to this loop and called it at the global level
     + Put them in a 16x16 grid using CSS
         + From this StackOverflow answer, you can use CSS to display .pixel as inline-block (https://stackoverflow.com/questions/33223511/how-can-i-make-a-40x40-grid-using-divs)
         + Using CSS Grid seems a better option (https://css-tricks.com/snippets/css/complete-guide-grid/):